Parent education and engagement

 At these friendly and informal meetings, the school psychologist and the division director lead a discussion on the developmental stages that children experience at each grade level.
 Parents can strengthen their connections with the division directors and with the families of their children’s peers.

-For this academic year, parent-teacher conferences will be held by Zoom.
-Parents can expect a prompt from their children’s classroom teachers inviting them to schedule an October and March conference.
-There are no classes on one day in October and another in March.
+For this academic year, parent-teacher conferences will be held by Zoom or in person.
+Parents can expect a prompt from their children’s classroom teachers inviting them to schedule an October conference.
+There are no classes on Friday, October 22nd.
 Instead, teachers dedicate that day to meeting with parents.
-Accommodations can be made for parents who cannot make it on that day, but it is important that all parents connect directly with teachers in October and March.
+Accommodations can be made for parents who cannot make it on that day, but it is important that all parents connect directly with teachers as October ends.

 Antiracism resources includes book lists, videos and more generated from the work happening at Gordon every day.